 This is a unique opportunity to photograph horses in a range of situations with a very small group of photographers - a maximum of 10 participants will be allowed at this workshop.
 This workshop will be cancelled and money refunded if our minimums are not met.

 Fee: $3.295 with a deposit of $750.00 will hold your spot, the balance is due December 1st.
+The fee may change slightly if the ranch increases the fees for 2017.
 A refund of full payment, less $150 handling fee if you need to cancel and your space is filled.
 Single supplement is $250

 Workshop fee includes workshop/lodging/food/transport to and from Cody airport.